chromaui/chromatic-docs/ci.md

 ---
 layout: default
-title: Setup CI & PRs
+title: Automate with CI
-description: Learn how to setup Chromatic in your continuous integration tool
+description: Learn how to configure Chromatic with your continuous integration service
 ---

-# Setup CI and PR badging
+# Automate with CI

 Configure CI to publish your Storybook and run Chromatic's automation whenever you push code.
 Badge your PRs to get notified about test and review results.